prabhurao39/cloudSearch/README.md

 # cloud search

-**Design & build application that search documents in cloud storage**
+**Design & build application that updates and search documents in ES for any changes in S3**

 **Requirements**